Techtonica/curriculum/onboarding/learning-to-learn.md

 - Learning to learn (the mind is a muscle)

   - Learning Styles:
     - Most people use a combination of learning styles (e.g. seeing, listening, touching, taking notes).
+Learning styles can change, people can have multiple learning styles, and knowing which works for you can make your learning more effective.
   - How to find your learning style
     - Fixing Information:
       - Understand that something is important, but not enough on its own.